Glenn Davis (sportscaster): Broadcasting

 Davis began his broadcasting career in 1994 on Home Sports Entertainment (HSE) as an analyst for the Houston Hotshots indoor soccer team.
 He now is a nationally recognized soccer broadcaster having been a part of ESPN's World Cup coverage in 2002, 2006, 2010 and NBC Olympic coverage during the Beijing 2008 and London 2012 games.

 During his career he has called games in El Salvador, Guatemala, Mexico and Germany.
 At the start of Fox Sports World (now Fox Soccer Channel) he was a regular calling twice weekly Serie A games from Italy.
 He has called CONCACAF Champions League, CONCACAF Gold Cup and various tournaments internationally.
 Davis is a rarity in that he is a former professional soccer player that transitioned from the role of analyst to play by play which he believes gave him a different perspective.

 Davis hosts Dynamo All Access on Yahoo Sports 1560 and Soccer Matters on ESPN 97.5 FM.
 He originally started his radio show on 90.1 KPFT public radio in Houston.

 Davis used the platform to promote the sport and the return of professional soccer to Houston, which ultimately occurred with the San Jose Earthquakes being re-located to Houston in December 2005.
 He also created a Dynamo post-game radio show, modeled after other pro sports teams' show, which takes place live outside BBVA Compass Stadium after games.
 Davis is currently the number 2 announcer for MLS on ESPN, and also commentates on international matches for Fox.
 Davis is the lead play-by-play man for college soccer on ESPN.

+In January 2026, Houston Dynamos announced that Davis would not be on the broadcasting team for the 2026 Major League Soccer season.
+Davis stated that this was due to his criticism of the Dynamos' owners.